logzio/documentation/docs/shipping/jenkins.md

 ---
 id: Jenkins
 title: Jenkins
 overview: Jenkins is an automation server for building, testing, and deploying software.
-This integration allows you to send logs from your Jenkins servers to your Logz.io account.
+This integration allows you to send logs and metrics from your Jenkins servers to your Logz.io account.
 product: ['logs']
 os: ['windows', 'linux']
 filters: ['CI/CD']